 Common Scenarios that override the above best practices:

-- Backups over a WAN: WAN backups are supported with Image Agent over open WAN where bandwidth and latency requirements are met.
-File Agent and VM backups are only supported over private circuits (Private MAN/WAN).
+- Backups over a WAN: WAN backups are supported only with the Image Agent over open WAN where bandwidth and latency requirements are met.
+However, this must not traverse any firewalls or gateways and must be a site-to-site flat VLAN to function.

 - SQL AG Nodes: Image backups are recommended for SQL AGs where AG node uses only local storage (no iSCSI, FC, or CSV use by the node).
 File Agent + SQL App backups are required for all other AG and SQL Cluster scenarios.